 14. Always have hand sanitizer – Just like toilet paper, you won’t find soap much.

 `15.
 Get used to the bum gun – For those situations when you don’t have toilet paper.
 It’s a gun that shoots water to clean yourself.
-Don’t leave Asia without trying it!
+You’ll see them when backpacking through Southeast Asia, don’t leave Asia without trying it!

 16. Have at least 6 months validity on your passport – Most countries (this applies for even outside SE Asia) require you to have at least 6 months left on your passport.
 Otherwise they can deny you entry.
 The same goes for having blank pages.
 I’d have a minimum of two blank pages when entering a country.